 Before we continue, let us temporarily redefine $\sphere{2}$ to be the following equivalent HIT.
 This will make some of the following constructions more compact. \ExecuteMetaData[agda/latex/background.tex]{s2}

 The next lemma will be crucial.
-It is a special case of the \emph{Wedge Connectivity Lemma}~\cite[Lemma~8.6.2]{HoTT13}, of which we have formalized a version of the proof of the sphere case in~\cite[Lemma~8]{BLM22}.
-From the point of view of formalization, this proof is easier to work with since it gives more useful definitional equalities. \begin{lemma}[Wedge connectivity for $\sphere{2}$] Let $P : \sphere{2} \times \sphere{2} \to \nType{2}$.
-Any function $f : (x : \sphere{2}\,\func{$\times$} \sphere{2}) \to P\,x$ is induced by the following data:
+It is a special case of the \emph{Wedge Connectivity Lemma}~\cite[Lemma~8.6.2]{HoTT13}, of which we have formalised a version of the proof of the sphere case in~\cite[Lemma~8]{BLM22}.
+From the point of view of formalisation, this proof is easier to work with since it gives more useful definitional equalities. \begin{lem}[Wedge connectivity for $\sphere{2}$] Let $P : \sphere{2} \times \sphere{2} \to \nType{2}$.
+Any function $f : (x : \sphere{2}\,\func{$\times$}\, \sphere{2}) \to P\,x$ is induced by the following data:

-\end{lemma} Before we discuss the formalization of \cref{cor:P4S3-J2S2} stated with the low dimensional James construction, we first construct a family of equivalences $f_x : \tyEquiv{\JTrunc}{\JTrunc}$ over $x : \sphere{2}$.
+\end{lem} Before we discuss the formalisation of \autoref{cor:P4S3-J2S2} stated with the low dimensional James construction, we first construct the following function.
+The goal is to define a family of equivalences $f_x : \tyEquiv{\JTrunc}{\JTrunc}$ over $x : \sphere{2}$.
 We do this by truncation elimination and pattern matching on $x$, starting with the $\base$ case: